gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 ### Clarification for 2nd and 3rd Place

-If necessitated from the above *championship quizzes*, 2nd place will be determined as follows:
+If necessitated from the above championship quizzes, 2nd place will be determined as follows:

-1. The team that scored the most points in the *championship quizzes*; or if there is a tie,
+1. The team that scored the most points in the championship quizzes; or if there is a tie,
 2. The winner if the 2 teams quizzed earlier; or
 3. The team with the highest average points in the final 9; or if there is a tie,
 4. The highest standing in the preliminary round